MediCompare offers a simple way to compare health insurance policies in the UK.

 The type of plans that are available vary significantly, from low-cost plans to zero-deductible full coverage plans.
-The following is usually includes in a healthcare plan:
+The following is usually included in a healthcare plan:

 If your treatment needs drugs that are unavailable on the NHS, your policy may cover them if they have been approved by National Institute for Health and Care Excellence.

 In most policies you can expect your stay in hospital to be covered, along with any nursing care that is needed during your visit.

-- Outpatient care – Outpatient care is when you do not need to spend a night at the hospital, or will not need a hospital bed.
-In this case you might only being seeing a consultant, or having diagnostics.
+- Outpatient care – Outpatient care is when you do not need a hospital bed or your own room.
+In this case you might only be seeing a consultant, or having diagnostics.
 Policies with less cover may limit the amount of outpatient care available in your plan, so this could be capped.